 Did you know you can visit the Museum online instead of in person?
-While we’re practicing social distancing you can explore our online exhibits, YouTube playlists, news and blogs to keep inspired about science and nature.
+You can explore our online exhibits, YouTube playlists, news and blogs to keep inspired about science and nature.
 There’s a lot here that you might not know about!

 Our website is vast, with many thousands of pages and millions of specimens to explore.
 If we could create a greatest hits album, this would be it.